OmniBrew/sw5e-data/data/powers/force-blinddeafen.md

       length: 1
       unit: action

+    dc:
+      save: con
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
       length: 1
       unit: minute
     range:
       short: 30
-    concentration: False
+    concentration: false
 ---
 You can blind or deafen a foe.
 Choose one creature that you can see within range to make a Constitution saving throw.
 If it fails, the target is either blinded or deafened (your choice) for the duration.
 At the end of each of its turns, the target can make a Constitution saving throw.
 On a success, the power ends.

-Force Potency.
-When you cast this power using a force slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
+***__At Higher Levels__:*** When you cast this power using a force slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.